roman-milk/roman-milk.github.io/chloes-shame.md

+===

- ****** Chloe's Shame ****** bygeronimo_appleby© Chloe's eyes closed as she surrendered to the sensations of the hands that roved over her body.
+Chloe's eyes closed as she surrendered to the sensations of the hands that roved over her body.
 She felt them caressing the nylon of her stockings before the hands moved to the soft skin of her thighs above their tops.
 Mouths clamped over her nipples, while fingers probed into her opening.
 Chloe gasped when one of the men slid two fingers into her body.
 She immediately widened her stance to allow him easier access.

  "Yes, that's right, slut."
 Adam spoke when Chloe shifted position.
 "Let him get at your cunt."